puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 	 gpg: Signature made Tue 18 Jun 2013 10:05:25 AM PDT using RSA key ID 4BD6EC30
      gpg: Good signature from "Puppet Labs Release Key (Puppet Labs Release Key)"

-> **Note**: When you verify the signature but do not have a trusted path to one of the signatures on the release key, you will see a warning similar to
+ **Note**: When you verify the signature but do not have a trusted path to one of the signatures on the release key, you will see a warning similar to

->	 	Could not find a valid trust path to the key.
+	 	Could not find a valid trust path to the key.
       	gpg: WARNING: This key is not certified with a trusted signature!
       	gpg:          There is no indication that the signature belongs to the owner.

->This warning is generated because you have not created a trust path to certify who signed the release key; it can be ignored.
+This warning is generated because you have not created a trust path to certify who signed the release key; it can be ignored.

-Starting the Installer
+Installation: Overview
 -----

 Installation will go more smoothly if you know a few things in advance.
 Puppet Enterprise's functions are spread across several different "roles" which get installed and configured when you run the installer.
 You can choose to install multiple roles on a single node or spread the roles across nodes (except for the "agent" role, which gets installed on every node).
 You should decide on this architecture before starting the install process.
 For each node where you will be installing a PE role, you should know the fully qualified domain name where that node can be reached and you should ensure that firewall rules are set up to allow access to the [required ports](./install_system_requirements.html#firewall-configuration).

 When separating the roles across nodes, you should install in the following order:

-  1. Master Role
+  1. Master Role:
   2. Database Support Role
   3. Console Role
   4. Cloud Provisioner Role